lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 <br>
 <br>
 #### Time Series Splits & Cross Validation
-Preventing data leakage, when information from evaluation data "leaks" into model training, was a major focus in designing our pipeline.
+Preventing data leakage, when information from evaluation data unintentionally "leaks" into model training, was a major focus in designing our pipeline.
 By taking pains to exclude future information from predictions made at earlier time points, our objective was to prevent misleading or inflated performance in our models.
 To this end, we designed our pipeline with layers of evaluation data, including a cross-validation design suitable for time series data, to minimize potential data leakage.
 <br>
 <img src="images/261_model_pipeline_splits_only.png" width="500"/>
 <br>